Understanding the Sterling Power Pro Batt Ultra – Battery to Battery Charger

 Unlike automobiles, marine alternators are typically grossly undersized for the work they are expected to do.
 On the flip side, automotive alternators are typically grossly oversized for the work they are expected to do.
 As an example the stock alternator in my truck is a 150A Denso hairpin wound unit that’s charging a single G24 starting battery.
 With every device on max the most I have measured for alternator loads is about 28A.
 That same alternator, charging a 600Ah house bank, would be at maximum output for close to two hours straight.
 Most owners of marine engines would kill for a 150A rated alternator instead of the grossly undersized 35A-80A alternator many marine diesels are shipped with.

-Alternative Energy Charging – This will be entire up to you the owner as to how you choose to use the Pro Batt Ultra.
+Alternative Energy Charging – This will be entirely up to you the owner as to how you choose to use the Pro Batt Ultra.
 With smaller arrays we generally advise ignition excite, it charges start or bow bank when the engine runs, but if you have a large array, voltage excitation can certainly work.

 Just try to ensure your charge sources can exceed the demand placed on the B2B by the target bank.
 In situations where the B2B is charging only a start battery, this is not going to be a big deal, start batteries require very little charging hence little demand on the source bank charger, but as the target bank requires more current, such as a bow-thruster bank or LiFePO4 it can cause B2B on/off cycling so charge source sizing becomes more critical.